PrestaShopCorp/ps_mbo/README.md

 You can install it manually by downloading the latest release on https://github.com/PrestaShopCorp/ps_mbo/releases and uploading it through the Module manager page of your Backoffice.

+**Note :** An admin user (Prestashop   Marketplace) is created when installing the module.
+This user is mandatory to allow the module to be callable by the external API.

 ## Requirements

 To be fully functional, MBO requires

 - [ps_accounts][ps_accounts]
-- Your server must be callable by external referrers.
-This is needed to perform actions on modules in your backoffice (install, upgrade, auto-upgrade, ...)
+- **Your server must be callable by external referrers.** This is needed to perform actions on modules in your backoffice (install, upgrade, auto-upgrade, ...)

 ## Reporting issues